 - To remove a borrower from the mortgage.
 Divorce is another reason to refinance in order to get your former spouse’s name off the loan.
 This might also apply if you bought a home with another relative or friend.
 The person who is refinancing the loan into his or her name will have to qualify for the new loan solely with their own income, credit and employment.
 Don’t forget that removing someone from a mortgage doesn’t remove them from the deed of the home, which may require filing a legal document called a quitclaim deed (check your state’s property laws for guidance).

 - To get rid of FHA mortgage insurance.
 For borrowers with a loan insured by the Federal Housing Administration, known as FHA loans, refinancing into a conventional mortgage can eliminate annual mortgage premium payments once you’ve reached 20 percent equity in your home.

 If you’ve looked at the numbers and decided that refinancing makes sense, then it’s time to shop around for a refinance lender.
 Check with your current mortgage servicer, as well as national banks, credit unions, online mortgage lenders and possibly a mortgage broker to compare refinance rates

 Make sure you get everything in writing, such as fees and interest rates.
 Lenders will send you a loan estimate that breaks down your new loan details and all fees.
 Loan estimates are great tools for comparison shopping to give you the clearest picture of which lender will help you meet your refinance goals.

 Where do I find more information on mortgage refinancing?

-Visit Bankrate’s refinance resource page for calculators, tools and articles to help guide you on your mortgage refinance journey.
-Whatever your goals are, the mortgage refinance calculator on this page can help you do some initial legwork to see if refinancing will save you money.
+for calculators, tools and articles to help guide you on your mortgage refinance journey.
+Whatever your goals are, the Mortgage Refinance Calculator on this page can help you do some initial legwork to see if refinancing will save you money.
 Once you’re ready to take the next steps, it’s time to shop lenders.